Crohcirtep/DIA_PM/README.md

 # DIA_PM
 This code is designed for the rapid and accurate analysis of M-mode diaphragmatic ultrasound images.
+Specifically, it calculates Diaphragmatic excursion (DE), diaphragm contraction duration (DCD), and diaphragm contraction velocity (DCV) in mobility images.
+Additionally, it computes diaphragmatic thickness at the end of expiration (DTee), diaphragmatic thickness at the end of inspiration (DTei), and diaphragm thickening fraction (DTF) in thickness images.